dseeni/TechArtDemos/README.md

 component level information with the MIterator classes, and making nessary solver calculations with MMatrix and MVector.
 When transformations are finalized, all component transformations are pushed to a single Maya CMDS call.
-This allows for free undo functionality, despite heavy use of the Maya API.
+This allows for these tools to leverage Maya's built-in undo functionality, despite heavy use of the Maya API.

 #### *Edge-Vertex Valence Pair Values map to one of the following Solvers:*